CPAs warn about implications of ‘last-minute’ Tax Reform amendments

-The College of CPA’s warned over the weekend about the implications of certain technical amendments approved in the Tax Reform during the legislative session ended last week, which were introduced at the last minute and without having been discussed in public hearings.
+The Puerto Rico Society of CPAs warned over the weekend about the implications of certain technical amendments approved in the Tax Reform during the legislative session ended last week, which were introduced at the last minute and without having been discussed in public hearings.

 David González-Montalvo, president of the CPAs, said “many of the amendments included in the initial draft had been discussed and analyzed.”